redbadger/sb-nextjs-poc/src/pages/material-ui/readme.md

 ## Pros

-- Nice and easy components interfaces, specially with showin and renderin errors.
+- Nice and easy components interfaces, specially with showing and rendering errors.
 - Play along with `styled-components`
 - Gives you a good base to style from
 - Seems like there's good documentation